harkiratsingh97/iPod-React/README.md

 # React iPod App

 This is a simple iPod-like music player app built using React.js.
-It utilizes the ZingTouch library's rotate function to navigate through menu items, providing an intuitive and interactive user experience.
+It utilizes the ZingTouch library's rotate function to navigate through menu items, providing an intuitive and interactive user experience

 ## Features